 - Utility data: Xcel Energy's community energy reports and Partners in Energy dashboards will allow you to compare trends in consumption, greenhouse gas emissions, program participation, and energy and cost savings.
-When tracking progress at the program level, ask your Partners in Energy community facilitator which programs are tied to weatherization and equipment electrification, including what granular data is available to understand what type of equipment is being installed (e.g., air source heat pumps).
+When tracking progress at the program level, ask your Partners in Energy community facilitator which programs are tied to weatherization and equipment electrification, including what granular data are available to understand what type of equipment is being installed (e.g., air source heat pumps or heat pump water heaters).
+At the home or premise level, consider creating case studies that tell the story of energy savings and electricity increases that can come with beneficial electrification.
 If you are served by more than one energy utility, check-in with both your electric and natural gas service providers to see what type of data they can provide on consumption, greenhouse gas emissions, and program participation. - Municipal data: Your city or county may track permits related to building electrification projects, such as insulation, service panel upgrades, and heat pump installations.
 Check with your permit and building officials to understand what type of data is tracked and if a regular report of permitted installations can be provided. - Census data: The American Community Survey estimates how homes are heated in a geographic area from the state to census block level.
 Although this data represents an estimate of home heating fuels, it can provide communities with useful insight into the market penetration of electrically heated homes in their community.
 This data could be compared year-over-year to see if there is a growing number of units as a community implements its electrification strategies.